akpatiudo/Node.js-doc-web-app/README.md

  ### *Step 1 - Create a simple nodejs app*

- First I created a directory usinng visual Studio Code mkdir node.js-doc-web-App
+ First I created a directory usinng visual Studio Code

+ mkdir node.js-doc-web-App
- I Cd into the directory and generated package.json file by Running npm init -y, this is a convenient way to quickly generate a basic package.json file with default values.
+ I Cd into the directory and generated package.json file by Running: 'npm init -y', this is a convenient way to quickly generate a basic package.json file with default values.
 The -y flag stands for "yes" and automatically accepts the default values for the prompts, creating a package.json file without requiring manual input.

 After running npm init -y, you should have a basic package.json file in your project directory.
 It might look something like this:
 {